 33–10.
 This measurement is referenced from the application of VClass min to ignore initial transients.

-If the result of the class event is Class 4, a Type 1 PSE shall assign the PD to Class 0; a Type 2 PSE treats the PD as a Type 2 PD but may provide Class 0 power until mutual identification is complete.
+If the result of the class event is Class 4, a Type 1 PSE shall assign the PD to Class 0; a Type 2, Type 3, or Type 4 PSE treats the PD as a Type 2 PD but may provide Class 0 power until mutual identification is complete.

-If the measured IClass is within the range of IClass_LIM, a Type 1 PSE shall either return to the IDLE state or classify the PD as Class 0; a Type 2 PSE shall return to the IDLE state.
+If the measured IClass is within the range of IClass_LIM, a Type 1 PSE shall either return to the IDLE state or classify the PD as Class 0; a Type 2, Type 3, or Type 4 PSE shall return to the IDLE state.

-33.2.6.2 PSE 2-Event Physical Layer classification
+33.2.6.2 PSE Multiple-Event Physical Layer classification

-When 2-Event Physical Layer classification is implemented, classification consists of the application of VClass and the measurement of IClass in a series of classification and mark events—CLASS_EV1, MARK_EV1, CLASS_EV2, and MARK_EV2—as defined in the state diagram in Figure 33–9.
+When Multiple-Event Physical Layer classification is implemented, classification consists of the application of VClass and the measurement of IClass in a series of classification and mark events—CLASS_EV1, MARK_EV1, CLASS_EV2, MARK_EV2, CLASS_EV3, MARK_EV3, CLASS_EV4, MARK_EV4, CLASS_EV5, and MARK_EV_LAST—as defined in the state diagram in Figure 33–9.

+Type 2 PSEs shall provide a maximum of 2 class and 2 mark events.
+Type 3 PSEs shall provide a maximum of 4 class and 4 mark events.
+Type 4 PSEs shall provide a maximum of 5 class and 5 mark events.

-The PSE in the state CLASS_EV1 shall provide to the PI VClass as defined in Table 33–10.
-The timing specification shall be as defined by TCLE1 in Table 33–10 The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–.
+A PSE in the state CLASS_EV1 shall provide to the PI VClass as defined in Table 33–10.
+The timing specification shall be as defined by TCLE1 in Table 33–10 The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–TBDA1.

+A PSE in the state CLASS_EV1_LCF shall provide to the PI VClass as defined in Table 33–10.
+The timing specification shall be as defined by TLCF in Table 33–10.
+The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–TBDA1.

 When the PSE is in the state MARK_EV1, the PSE shall provide to the PI VMark as defined in Table 33–10.
 The timing specification shall be as defined by TME1 in Table 33–10.